ralphjsmit/filament/packages/schemas/docs/04-layouts/02-grid.md

 - `columnSpan(['md' => 2, 'xl' => 4])` will make the component fill up to 2 columns on medium devices, and up to 4 columns on extra large devices.
 The default breakpoint for smaller devices uses 1 column, unless you use a `default` array key.
 - `columnSpan('full')` or `columnSpanFull()` or `columnSpan(['default' => 'full'])` will make the component fill the full width of the parent grid, regardless of how many columns it has.

+<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static value, the `columnSpan()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## An example of a responsive grid layout

 In this example, we have a schema with a [section](section) layout component.
 Since all layout components support the `columns()` method, we can use it to create a responsive grid layout within the section itself.

 We pass an array to `columns()` as we want to specify different numbers of columns for different breakpoints.
 On devices smaller than the `sm` [Tailwind breakpoint](https://tailwindcss.com/docs/responsive-design#overview), we want to have 1 column, which is default.
 On devices larger than the `sm` breakpoint, we want to have 3 columns.
 On devices larger than the `xl` breakpoint, we want to have 6 columns.
 On devices larger than the `2xl` breakpoint, we want to have 8 columns.

-Inside the section, we have a [text input](../../forms/fields/text-input).
+Inside the section, we have a [text input](../forms/text-input).
 Since text inputs are form fields and all components have a `columnSpan()` method, we can use it to specify how many columns the text input should fill.
 On devices smaller than the `sm` breakpoint, we want the text input to fill 1 column, which is default.
 On devices larger than the `sm` breakpoint, we want the text input to fill 2 columns.
 On devices larger than the `xl` breakpoint, we want the text input to fill 3 columns.
 On devices larger than the `2xl` breakpoint, we want the text input to fill 4 columns.

 ```php
 use Filament\Forms\Components\TextInput;